MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 AD 1900-Present (Laodicea) - Apostate Church

+Laodicea was actually destroyed by an earthquake but was rebuilt because of its amount of wealth.

 >' “And to the angel of the church in Laodicea write: ‘The words of the Amen, the faithful and true witness, the beginning of God’s creation.'
 ==Revelation 3:14==